bazelbuild/rules_license/README.md

 |:----------------------------|
 | Active development has moved to https://github.com/bazel-contrib/supply-chain.
 Please look there for current status.
 If you wish to contribute, please consider doing your work there. |

+:warning: WARNING
+Version 2.0.0 of this package is version 1 with the addition of providers that are compatible with `supply-chain`.
+This provides a slow migration path where you can use supply-chain tools to reason about your project, while still incorporating projects using rules_license.

 This repository contains a set of rules and tools for
 - declaring metadata about packages, such as